-THE COURTYARDS FESTIVAL OF CORDOBA 2016 (patios): From 2nd to 15th May
+THE COURTYARDS FESTIVAL OF CORDOBA 2019 (patios): From 1st to 12th May (dates to confirm)

--More info about the Courtyards Festival of Cordoba 2016 (patios): Click here
+-More information on the Courtyards Festival of Cordoba 2018 (patios) at:

 -More info about events and festivals in Cordoba (Spain): Click here